Viceroy's commissioned officer: Pay

 For example, in the last third of the 19th century, in the Bengal Army as the largest presidency army, the ranks of Subadar, Ressaldar, Ressaidar and Jemadar were divided in three (sometimes two) paygrades each (native sappers and miners, cavalry, infantry, but not native artillery).

 Around 1867/68, in native miners and sappers as well as in native infantry, the pay scale ranged from 30 Rs. for a Jemadar, 2nd Class to 100 Rs. for a Subadar, 1st class.
 A Jemadar, 1st class had to be content with 35 Rs. whereas a Subadar, 3rd class was paid 67 Rs. and a Subadar, 2nd class drew 80 Rs.
 In the artillery, NOs were not split in different paygrades but were attached to them, so a Subadar in the light artillery was paid like a Subadar, 1st class (100 Rs.), in Garrison and Mountain artillery the sum was related to the pay of a Subadar, 2nd class (80 Rs.).
 A Jemadar drew 35 Rs. in all sorts of artillery, like a Jemadar, 1st class.
 The appointment of Subadar-Major (infantry only) earned an additional allowance of 25 Rs.

 Pay in native cavalry was much higher.
 In a regiment of six troops, a Jemadar, 3rd class drew 60 Rs. (i.e. 6 Pounds) per Mensem while a Jemadar, 1st class drew 80 Rs.
-The hihghest native officer's paygrade, Ressaldar, 1st class, drew 300 Rs.
+The highest native officer's paygrade, Ressaldar, 1st class, drew 300 Rs.
 A Woordie-Major earned 150 Rs., exactly the same as a Ressaidar, 1st class.

 In comparison, a Lieutenant in one of the seven European cavalry regiments of the Bengal Army in 1867/68, drew about 305 Rs. p.M., a Cornet's pay was about 250 Rs.
 A Cavalry Regimental Sergeant Major drew a bit less than 52 Rs.
-His colleague in the European infantry attached to the Bengal Army came near to 49 Rs., while a Colour sergeants drew almost 32 Rs.
+His colleague in the European infantry attached to the Bengal Army came near to 49 Rs., while a Colour Sergeant drew almost 32 Rs.